maphew/zadam-trilium-wiki/Promoted attributes.md

 Relation definition allows you to specify such "inverse relation" - for the relation you just define you specify which is the inverse relation.
 Note that in the second example we should have two relation definitions - one for `isParentOf` which defines `isChildOf` as inverse relation and then second relation definition for `isChildOf` which defines `isParentOf` as inverse relation.

 What this does internally is that whenever we save a relation which has defined inverse relation, we check that this inverse relation exists on the relation target note.
-Similarly when we delete relation, we also delete inverse relation on the target note.
+Similarly, when we delete relation, we also delete inverse relation on the target note.